-- 1. BF-10NG and IR-10NG may be installed in a bedroom, but not a bathroom, or any place where a strong wind would shut down the appliance. - This heater needs outside ventilation air to run properly.
+- 1. 10,000 BTU may be installed in a bedroom, but not a bathroom, or any place where a strong wind would shut down the appliance. - This heater needs outside ventilation air to run properly.
 The Oxygen Depletion Sensor (ODS) safety shutoff system shuts down the heater if not enough fresh air is available.
-See Fresh Air for Combustion and Ventilation, page 4. - 3.
+See Fresh Air for Combustion and Ventilation, page 4. - MARNING: An unvented heater having an input of more than 10,000 Btu/hr (2 931W) shall not be installed in a bedroom or bathroom. - 3.
 Keep all air openings in heater clear, free of debris or any blockage.
-This will insure that enough air for proper combustion enters the heater. - 4.
-If heater shuts off, do not relight until you provide fresh, outside air.
+This will ensure that enough air for proper combustion enters the heater. - If heater shuts off, do not relight until you provide fresh, outside air.
 If heater keeps shutting off, it requires servicing. - 5.
 Turn off and let cool before servicing.
 Only a qualified service person should service and repair heater. - 6.
-Do not run heater: - Where flammable liquids or vapors are used or stored - · During dusty conditions. - Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
-If heated the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 8.
-Do not use heater if any part has been underwater.
+Do not run heater: - · Where flammable liquids or vapors are used or stored - · During dusty conditions. - Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
+If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - Do not use heater if any part has been underwater.
 Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been underwater. - 9.
-Operating heater above elevations of 4,500 feet could cause pilot/ODS to shutdown heater. - 10.
+Operating heater above elevations of 4,500 feet could cause the pilot/ODS to shutdown heater. - 10.
 Always run heater with control knob in a locked position.
 Never set control knob between locked positions.
 Poor combustion and higher levels of carbon monoxide may result if control knob is left between locked positions.